lalrpop/lalrpop/doc/tutorial.md

 <a id="calculator7"></a>
 ### calculator7: Error recovery

-To make the parser more friendly we can add error recovery to the grammar.
+By default, the parser will stop as soon as it encounters an error.
+Sometimes though we would like to try and recover and keep going.
-Error recovery is added by using the `error` keyword in an alternative and is only matched when the parser encounters an error.
-If the parser does encounter an error it will do any reductions it can, then try and find a state which can be recovered from (as indicated by the `error` keyword) finally it drops tokens until it encounters a token which lets parsing continue successfully.
+LALRPOP can support this, but you have to help it by defining various "error recovery" points in your grammar.
+This is done by using a special `error` token: this token only occurs when the parser encounters an error in the input.
+When an error does occur, the parser will try to recover and keep going; it does this by injecting the `error` token into the stream, execution any actions that it can, and then dropping input tokens until it finds something that lets it continue.

-Lets see how we can use error recovery to attempt to find multiple errors during parsing.
+Let's see how we can use error recovery to attempt to find multiple errors during parsing.
 First we need a way to return multiple errors as this is not something that LALRPOP does by itself so we add a `Vec` storing the errors we found during parsing.

 ```
 grammar<'err>(errors: &'err mut Vec<ParseError<usize, (usize, &'input str), ()>>);